 - Central Sleep Apnea: As suggested by its name, your central nervous system is the culprit as it fails to communicate to your body that you need to continue breathing, which causes you to repeatedly wake up during the night.
 Unlike obstructive sleep apnea, this condition isn’t caused by a blocked airway.
 Factors that may affect this type of sleep apnea are age, gender (males are more susceptible), heart disorders, stroke, and taking narcotic pain medicines.

 Depending on the severity of your condition, you can treat sleep apnea in many ways.
-For those suffering from mild sleep apnea, you can try some simple remedies like using a humidifier, changing your sleeping position, or getting a new mattress.
+For those suffering from mild sleep apnea, you can try some simple remedies like using a humidifier, changing your sleeping position, or getting a new mattress or different mattress type.
 Some lifestyle changes like losing weight, quitting smoking, and doing yoga may also help.

 On the other hand, those suffering from severe sleep apnea could look into sleep apnea treatment surgery, medications, adaptive servo-ventilation, or the use of continuous positive airway pressure (CPAP) machines.